✓ Loan Against Property from ₹2 Lakhs to ₹15 Cr ✓ Multiple Lending Partners ✓ Interest Rates Starting @ 9.24% Apply Now

 FAQs on Tax Benefits on Loan Against Property

 The mortgage loan repayments cannot be tax-free.
-However, you can claim tax benefits if you are a salaried individual and are using the mortgage money to buy a new home.
+However, you can claim tax benefits on loan against property, if you are a salaried individual and are using the mortgage money to buy a new home.

 Under the Income Tax Act, 1961, you can claim deductions of up to ₹2 Lakhs every year for the interest component of the same.
 But you must prove that a part or all of the LAP amount is being used to purchase a home to claim the deduction.